 They have dedicated IP servers as well as double VPN servers, which add an extra layer of protection by encrypting your traffic twice.
 Onion Over VPN servers is for individuals looking for added protection while surfing on the dark web.

 NordVPN’s servers are very secure.
 They offer IP hiding and access to geo-restricted content.
-When you connect to the VPN, you are given the option of employing two different types of kill switches.
+When you connect to the VPN, you get the option of employing two different types of kill switches.
 One kill switch allows you to simply close a particular app.
 The other kill switch will completely break the Internet connection if there is a dropout of the VPN service.

 They also offer protection from DNS leaks.
 DNS requests will be unprotected if you set up a VPN connection manually or if you reset Windows.
 NordVPN has gone through trade links to implement measures to protect you from these leaks.